 Hi, and welcome to my website.
 My name is Pat DeYoung.
 My clients usually call me “Pat.”
-I have an MSW in social work, a PhD in philosophy of education, and I am a Registered Social Worker and a Registered Psychotherapist.
-For more than 30 years, I have practiced "relational psychotherapy" in Toronto.
+I have an MSW in social work, a PhD in philosophy of education, and I am a Registered Social Worker/Psychotherapist.
+For more than 35 years, I have practiced relational psychotherapy in Toronto.

 If you want to know more about relational psychotherapy, click on www.tirp.ca, the website of the psychotherapy training program I helped develop.
 To know more about me, click on the About Me page.
 But probably you’re on this site because you’re wondering, first of all, whether I – or psychotherapy – can help you.
 So let me start there.